College Now Program

 Feedback from Students

-Since 2009, approximately 50 students have completed the College Now program at Point Park.
+Since 2009, more than 75 students have completed the College Now program at Point Park.
 Below is a sampling of the feedback received from students who completed the program.

 "Participation in the program gave me an opportunity to progress in my future and gain a head start on my college credits.
 I saw it as a once in a lifetime chance that I should take advantage of in order to prepare for my freshman year."